jmkjaer/MpCsvAccounting/README.md

 ## Prerequisites

 The script is written in [Python 3](https://www.python.org/downloads/) and requires it to be installed on the system.
+In addition, [Pip](https://github.com/pypa/pip) is needed for dependency installation.

 ## Installation

-The script currently has a single dependency, [holidays](https://github.com/dr-prodigy/python-holidays).
+The script currently has a single high-level dependency, [holidays](https://github.com/dr-prodigy/python-holidays).
 To install with pip, run
 ```bash
 python3 -m pip install --user holidays==0.9.9
 ```